-Bertleff 2009 did not report time to return to oral diet, the results for this outcome for Lau 1996 and Siu 2002 are in Table 1.
+Bertleff 2009 did not reported time to return to oral diet; the results for Lau 1996 and Siu 2002 are in Table 1.
 The differences were not statistically significant.

-Overall duration of hospitalisation
+Overall duration of hospitalization

 These data were reported non-parametrically and are reported in Table 1.
-In Siu 2002, hospital length of stay was statistically in favour of laparoscopic repair, but not in Lau 1996 and Bertleff 2009.
+In Siu 2002, hospital length-of-stay was statistically in favour of laparoscopic repair; but not in Lau 1996 and Bertleff 2009.